IselaReyesPerdomo94/Weather-app/README.md

 # Boston Weather app

-This application fetch [MetaWeather API](https://www.metaweather.com/api/) to show the weather for a location in this case: Boston.
+This application use [MetaWeather API](https://www.metaweather.com/api/) to show the weather for a location in this case: Boston.
 All the requirements for this excercise are in Excercise.md file.

 ## Run this project